tonethar/IGME-330-Spring-2020/weekly/interstitial.md

 - (... discuss major themes ...)
 - [Project 3](../projects/project-3.md)

 ***IMPORTANT: All assignment due dates listed below are tentative, and are provided in order to communicate the expected flow of topics for the remainder of the semester.
-See myCourses for exact assignments particulars and due dates.***
+See myCourses for exact assignment particulars and due dates.***

 [I. Week 10 - Computational Literature (Mon 3/23-Sun 3/29)](#week10)